HomeSellingExpert brand logo

 As a general rule, if you’re selling a “normal” house with no major defects or legal issues, then a modern auction is usually the best bet.
 You’ll have more potential buyers, meaning a higher price.

-SDL Auctions are one major auction house who offer the modern method of auction.
-They tend to think they achieve around 85-90% of market value for a property selling this way.
+There are a few major national auction houses who offer the modern method of auction.
+From speaking with some of their senior people directly, they tend to think they achieve around 85-90% of market value for a property selling this way.

 On the other hand, if your property has a major defect or a complicated legal issue then you may be better off selling in a traditional auction.